For people with respiratory problems, knowing the best essential oils for respiratory support can be of great help.

 In addition, lavender also acts as a natural sleep aid and we know that getting enough sleep helps our body heal faster and boosts our general wellness.
 The fact that it also smells so good is a bonus!

-A great substitute for eucalyptus (for children), cedarwood helps to open the airways by clearing infections, congestion and mucus.
+A great substitute for eucalyptus (for children, or even adults), cedarwood helps to open the airways by clearing infections, congestion and mucus.
 It’s also great for relieving tightness in the chest.

 Not only does cedarwood clear congestion, it also helps with sleep.
 So, if your child has problem sleeping because of congestion, try diffusing cedarwood before bedtime.
 This will help the child breathe more easily and sleep better.